 Study after study has shown that remote workers are more productive.
 There are several reasons for that, but here are just a few:

-- Remote staff are happier and healthier because they have a better life-work balance.
+- Remote staff is happier and healthier because they have a better life-work balance.

 - Because they don’t have to commute, they start their day feeling less stressed and healthier; commuting is really bad for our health.